Answer a few simple questions to make your document in minutes

 The fees associated with finding and hiring your average lawyer to write a Medical Power of Attorney might total anywhere from $200 to $500, based on your location.
 Rocket Lawyer is not a run-of-the-mill Power of Attorney template website.
 With us, anyone under a Rocket Lawyer Premium membership can take advantage of up to 40% in savings when hiring an attorney from our On Call network.

 Each Power of Attorney has a list of tips on what to do next.
 You are encouraged to engage with the document in any of these ways: making edits, downloading it in PDF format or as a Word file, and signing it.
 Finally, ensure that your agent(s) and care providers get a copy of your final document.

 The specific rules and restrictions vary by state; however, in Arkansas, your Power of Attorney must be acknowledged by a notary public or signed by two witnesses.
 At least one witness to this PoA must be someone who is not a relative, spouse, adoptee, heir, or any other beneficiary.
 Finally, as a general standard, your witness(es) will need to not be under the age of 18, and no witness should also be your PoA agent.

-See Arkansas Healthcare Power of Attorney law: Title 20, Subtitle 2, Ch.
+See Arkansas Medical/Healthcare Power of Attorney law: Title 20, Subtitle 2, Ch.
 6, Subchapter 1